mtl/svg2mod/README.md

 svg2mod expects images saved in the uncompressed Inkscape SVG (i.e., not "plain SVG") format.
 This is so it can associate inkscape layers with kicad layers
  * Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
 Use the --factor option to resize the resulting module(s) up or down from there.
- * Paths are fully supported Rect and Arcs are partially supported.
+ * Paths are fully supported Rect are partially supported.
    * A path may have an outline and a fill.
 (Colors will be ignored.)
    * A path may have holes, defined by interior segments within the path (see included examples).
    * A path with a filled area inside a hole will not work properly.
 You must split these apart into two seperate paths.
-   * If the arc end points are outside of the ellipse created from the same info.
-Ie. it radii are too small it will not scale it to size properly.
    * 100% Transparent fills and strokes with be ignored.
    * Rect supports rotations, but not corner radii.
+   * Text Elements are not supported
  * Groups may be used.
 However, styles applied to groups (e.g., stroke-width) are not applied to contained drawing elements.
 In these cases, it may be necessary to ungroup (and perhaps regroup) the elements.
  * Layers must be named to match the target in kicad.
 The supported layers are listed below.
 They will be ignored otherwise.
  * If there is an issue parsing an inkscape object or stroke convert it to a path.